-This 15-day tailormade self-drive begins outside the state, in the music-loving city of New Orleans, where the air is filled with the sweet strains of jazz.
+This road-trip begins outside of Alabama, in the music-loving city of New Orleans, where the air is filled with the sweet strains of jazz.
 Cross into Alabama at Gulf Shores, where miles of white sand meet the sparkling waters of the Gulf of Mexico.
 Stop at the port city of Mobile, which hosted the first American Mardi Gras back in 1703, before driving north to Montgomery, where Rosa Parks was arrested in 1955 for refusing to give up her bus seat to a white man, sparking the Civil Rights Movement.
 Birmingham, Alabama's biggest city, boasts plenty more jazz and dance clubs.
 Huntsville is perfect for hiking and biking in the Appalachian foothills.
-Then the music continues in Muscle Shoals, home to the acclaimed FAME Studios, Tupelo, the birthplace of Elvis, and Memphis, where visitors flock to the King's famous mansion, Graceland.
+Then. the music continues in Muscle Shoals, home to the acclaimed FAME Studios, Tupelo, the birthplace of Elvis, and Memphis, where visitors flock to the King's famous mansion, Graceland.

 Day by day itinerary

 Start your holiday in style with included airport lounge access before your flight out to the city known as the 'Big Easy'.
 Upon arrival in New Orleans, make your own way to your hotel in the French Quarter where your musical themed adventure begins.
 The next day is free to see and experience the best of the Big Easy, home to everything from charming riverboats to intimate live music venues and the finest in Creole and Cajun cuisine.